Click on a link to be taken to the entry

 - When the Office of the Dean of Students receives notification that a University

 of Virginia student under the age of 21 years of age has been arrested during

 an academic session for a drug- or alcohol-related violation, a professional

-in the Office of the Dean of Students will notify that student’s parent
+staff member in the Office of the Dean of Students will notify that student’s

 make a call incompatible with the student’s best interests.
 The professional